aperezhortal/SkewTplus/doc/source/userReference/firstSteps.rst

 .. image:: ../img/twoSoundingsPlots.png

-The profile plotting capabilities are described in greater detail in the next chapter:
+The different sounding sources supported to initialize the :py:class:`~SkewTplus.sounding.sounding` class are described in greater detail in the next chapter:
-:ref:`profilePlotting`
+:ref:`soundingInitialization`